Balbader/Ludee.org/README.md

 ## Description
 Like life, Buster Said Go! is a team game.

-1. At the beginning of each game, you get matched with 2 random player.
+1. At the beginning of each game, you get matched with 2 random player
-2. You independently answer general-purpose trivia statements True or False within a 10-second time limit.
+2. You independently answer general-purpose trivia statements True or False within a 10-second time limit
 3. Rack up as many points as you can.
-The game is over after three incorrect answers.
+The game is over after three incorrect answers
+4. A game lasts 7 days.
+This is called the inner cycle
+5. At the end of each inner cycle, the team with the highest points count wins the weeky money prize